Sophie-Xiying-Liu/sg_ml_engineer/README.md

 # sg_ml_engineer
-Coding challenge of ML engineer in Swissgrid
+Coding challenge of ML engineer in Swissgrid.

+Detailed documments are in the doc folder.